 Zoomed in on the blob.
 It appears connected to the rest of the ledge, but that's just a guess.

 That orange spot is a small hole that goes back a ways, but is hard to see inside.
+It bends the mind a bit to try and figure out how this hole formed.

 This Pacific tree frog was in the Left Section on a lower ledge.
 It became noticeably suspicious of my intentions.
 I left once it became agitated.